versioneye/user_guide/README.md

  - Password
  - List of organisations

 After a successful signup of a new user, a new organisation is created to which the user is assigned to.
+The name of the new organisation follows always this pattern `#{username}_orga`.

+If the software is running in `enterprise` mode, it can be configured that way that only admins of the system can create new organisations.

 ## Organisations